Submissions to the 2022 Excellence in Design Awards are now OPEN.

 Complete the Project Credit Form for each submission and submit with your electronic submission.
 All credits in publications will be based on this information.
 Any errors or omissions are the responsibility of the entrant.

 Please mark on the Project Credit Form if you would like your project to be considered for the Good Design is Good Business Award.
 To be considered for this award, your project shall utilize Good Design to achieve important objectives for an organization.
 This award is intended to recognize projects in which design excellence elevated the resulting benefit of a project to the business, institution, or community, which it serves.
-Past recipients of similar awards at the national level include a library, preschool, container-shipping facility, bridges, universities, healthcare facilities, and corporate and retail operations.
+Past recipients of similar awards at the national level include a library, preschool, container-shipping facility, bridges, universities, healthcare facilities, and corporate and retail operations. *Limit one project for consideration per firm.

 Please specify if you would like your project to be included in the running for our Members’ Choice Award*.
 Limit one project for consideration per firm.